amjedidiah/get-all-work-done/docs/pages/db-setup.md

 # DB Setup

+> Only run DB setup for local development

 For this project, a minimal MySQL DB(as recommended) with just a `users` table was used.
 A local install of `Sequelize` and `Sequelize CLI` were used to manage the DB and tables.